dreamgrove/dreamgrove/content/balance/Raidbots-Guide.md

 This clump dictates your covenant, your soulbinds and your conduits.
 The covenant part is very similar to races, simply swap "venthyr" with another covenant f.e. covenant=night_fae.

-The soulbind part is a bit more interesting.
+<br>The soulbind part is a bit more interesting.
 First it notes the name of the soulbind, then it notes the first trait of the soulbind, which in our case is Soothing Shade (theotar_the_mad_duke:9,336239).
 In this case the "theotar_the_mad_duke" part is irrelevant, but some letter has to replace it, as the ":9" part is dictating the soulbind (theotar).
 The number after theotar (336239) is for Soothing Shade.
 You can also replace the spellids with the actual names.
 For example "soulbind=theotar_the_mad_duke:9,soothing_shade".
-258:11:1 refers to a conduit, more specifically Born Anew.
+<br>258:11:1 refers to a conduit, more specifically Born Anew.
 The "258" number refers to the conduit id which gives it its effect.
 The ":11:1" part gives it its ilvl, more specifically it gives the conduit rank 11 and empowers it by 2 ranks.
 Each conduit rank is 13 ilvls and thus a rank13 conduit is 278ilvl.

 ```